 Limes are sweeter and less acidic than lemons, but as with lemons, there’s one major domesticated variety in supermarkets: the Persian lime, popular from Mexico to Vietnam.
 The next most common is the tiny Key lime, which grows well beyond the Florida Keys.
 Unless you have ready access to a great supply, Key limes generally aren’t worth the trouble of juicing and seeding, considering their flavor is often...well, I’ll let Stella tell you.
 If you’re in South Asia or at a lucky North American farmers market, you might spot a bunch of sweet limes, a.k.a.
 Citrus limetta.
 These limes start off green-skinned but ripen to yellow, and are, as the name suggests, sweet—good for juicing just like oranges for a no-sugar-added limeade.

-Other lime varieties—such as the makrut lime, which you probably know by another name that we avoid for its pejorative meaning—are prized for the unique flavor of their skin and leaves.
+Other lime varieties—such as the makrut lime—are prized for the unique flavor of their skin and leaves.
 Makrut lime leaves are popular across South and Southeast Asia, especially Thailand, where they provide a cooling, fragrant counterpoint to chilies and garlic in curry pastes.
 But the bumpy fruits also get zested for culinary and medicinal uses all around Asia, and you can turn the skin or whole fruit into candy or liqueur.

 Some limes, such as the calamansi and rangpur varieties, are really more like sour oranges, turning orange when ripe.
 The former’s sweet-floral-sour juice is popular among Filipino and Hainanese cooks, who use it straight up or in all kinds of tart sauces.
 The latter has origins in Indian cooking, but got a burst in popularity when Tanqueray added it to a line of gin.
 It’s hard to describe the flavor of these specialty limes—the best way to learn is to taste one yourself.
 That’s definitely true for the finger lime, a trendy new variety that comes in elongated pods for you to split open, revealing dozens of caviar-like juice sacs.
 Pop them in your mouth and they burst sweet-tart juice; it’s undoubtedly the most fun citrus fruit to eat.
 (Runner-up: its goth Australian cousin, THE BLOOD LIME.)